psila-ai/khonsu/memory-bank/techContext.md

 - **Rust:** The primary programming language for its memory safety, performance, and concurrency features.
 - **Arrow:** Used for representing and manipulating tabular data (rows and columns) in the form of RecordBatches.
 - **Atomic Operations:** Leveraging Rust's `std::sync::atomic` for lock-free programming.
 - **OmniPaxos:** Used for achieving consensus on transaction commits in the distributed commit process (gated by the `distributed` feature).
+Combined with Two-Phase Commit (2PC) for transaction coordination to create a crash-resistant distributed transaction system.
 - **Crossbeam Channels:** Used for inter-thread communication, particularly between the main Khonsu thread and the OmniPaxos event loop thread managed by the `DistributedCommitManager` (gated by the `distributed` feature).
 - **RocksDB:** Used as the local write-ahead log (WAL) for the `DistributedCommitStorage` implementation, ensuring persistence and supporting crash tolerance and PITR (gated by the `distributed` feature).
+All transaction state and OmniPaxos log entries are persisted to RocksDB, allowing nodes to recover their state after a crash.
 - **gRPC:** Used for inter-node network communication in the distributed commit process (gated by the `distributed` feature).
+Implemented with Tokio for async operations.
+- **Arrow IPC Format:** Used for serializing Arrow RecordBatches for network transmission in the distributed commit process.

 ## Development Setup